Remote Manager¶

 Password Security

 All stored passwords (websites and RDP) are encrypted using Windows Data Protection API (DPAPI) with CurrentUser scope.
 Only the same Windows user account can decrypt them.
+Hardware device passwords are read from the management server on demand and require appropriate user permissions.

 Troubleshooting¶